Ardensaweth

 There are great places to visit near Ardensaweth including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-There are a several good airports in the Ardensaweth area like Cornwall Airport Newquay, and Land's End Airport.
+There are a number of airports near Ardensaweth including Cornwall Airport Newquay, and Land's End Airport.

 Ardensaweth History